cryptoalgebra/Algebra/docs/Contracts/Plugin/interfaces/IVolatilityOracle.md

 *Developer note: Reverts if a timepoint at or before the desired timepoint timestamp does not exist.
 0 may be passed as &#x60;secondsAgo&#x27; to return the current cumulative values.
-If called with a timestamp falling between two timepoints, returns the counterfactual accumulator values at exactly the timestamp between the two timepoints.*
+If called with a timestamp falling between two timepoints, returns the counterfactual accumulator values at exactly the timestamp between the two timepoints.
+&#x60;volatilityCumulative&#x60; values for timestamps after the last timepoint _should not_ be compared because they may differ due to interpolation errors*

 | Name | Type | Description |
 | ---- | ---- | ----------- |